 Eight laser-cut vibration reduction slots in the body and four expansion slots around the edge ensure a very quiet blade.
 One reviewer called it the quietest blade he has ever used.
 The teeth are Freud’s proprietary blend of cobalt and titanium carbide, which would be optimized for use in tear-off applications.

 Maximum performance is guaranteed from the premium Tico™ high-density carbide blade.
 Laser-cut damping technology reduces vibration and lateral movement during the cutting process, covering the blade’s life and providing a clean, crisp, chip-free finish.
 This blade also has a Perma-Shield non-stick coating, reducing blade resistance, protecting against corrosion, and increasing tone.

 Freud 10 “x 24T Heavy Duty Cutting Blades range in thickness from ¾” to 2-3 / 4 “.
-Finally, this is one of the best cutting blades and does not require a stabilizer.
+Finally, this is one of the best saw blades for cutting vinyl plank flooring and does not require a stabilizer.
 This blade is one of the best non-motorized saw blades.

 - This blade uses a high-quality, high-density Tico carbide cutting mix

 - Its wide, flat design provides a smooth cut finish.

 - The Perma-Shield coating on this blade reduces blade strength and protects it from corrosion.

 - You can use this blade on any non-motorized saw.

 - This blade is not perfect for cutting 1/8 “grooves.

 - This sheet is a bit expensive compared to any other saw blade.